Joint Institute for Nuclear Research: Cooperation

 The JINR cooperates with many organizations.
-One of the main organizations with which JINR cooperates is UNESCO; its collaboration with JINR started in 1997 in order to develop basic sciences and try to achieve sustainable development.
+One of the main organizations with which JINR cooperates is UNESCO.
+Its collaboration with JINR started in 1997 in order to develop basic sciences and try to achieve sustainable development.
 Joint activities include training programmes and grant mechanisms for researchers in the basic science.
 This international scientific cooperation and knowledge sharing in key scientific fields is one of the main 2030 UNESCO goals, the achievement of Sustainable Development.

-The United Nations General Assembly and UNESCO General Conference named 2019 as The International Year of the Periodic Table of Chemical Elements (IYPTE 2019); this reinforced the cooperation between these two organizations.
-In addition, JINR was one of the observers of European Organization for Nuclear Research (CERN) from 2014 till 25 March 2022.
+The United Nations General Assembly and UNESCO General Conference named 2019 as The International Year of the Periodic Table of Chemical Elements (IYPTE 2019).
+This reinforced the cooperation between these two organizations.
+JINR was one of the observers of European Organization for Nuclear Research (CERN) from 2014 till 25 March 2022.

-As of 1st of January 2023, JINR members are 13 states:
+As of 1 January 2023, 13 JINR state members are active and three suspended: